Immerse yourself in the environmental sustainability of the world’s eco-travel capital.

 See how the city functions.
 Visit San José, the capital of Costa Rica as well as the country’s largest city.
 Grasp the city's history and current relationship to our global world.

 Spend time with youth.
 Many rural schools in Costa Rica are under-funded and so they lack educational resources.
 Local non-profits have stepped in to create safe, clean, and fun learning centers and create opportunities for further education.
 You'll help teach conversational English, lead after-school activities programs, and serve as role models and mentors for the kids.

 Take some time to think.
 Head to one of Costa Rica’s most celebrated beaches for some rest, relaxation, and reflection.
 Play on the beach or take guided walks in the adjacent rainforest to see scarlet macaws and capuchin monkeys in their native habitat.

-In Costa Rica, I was able to use my improved Spanish skills.
-Service affected me deeply on the inside.
-It translated into my future career path—now, I want to look at my future as much more purpose-based, philanthropy-based, and meaningful.
+I was able to use my improved Spanish skills in Costa Rica.
+Service affected me deeply and translated into my future career path—now, I want to look at my future as much more purpose and philanthropy-based.